apache/nuttx/README.txt

     $ sudo apt-get install git

+  This will get you a compiler for your host PC:

+    $ sudo apt-get install gcc

-  This will get you an ARM compiler:
+  This will get you an ARM compiler for your target:

     $ sudo apt-get install gcc-arm-none-eabi

   NOTE: That is just an example.
 I am not sure if apt-get will give you a current or usable compiler.
 You should carefully select your toolchain for the needs of your project.]

+  You will also need to the get the kconfig-frontends configuration as described below under "NuttX Configuration tool".
+In order build the kconfig-frontends configuration tool you will also need:  make, gperf, flex, bison, and libncurses-dev.

+  That is enough to do a basic NuttX build.

   Integrating with Windows Tools
   ------------------------------